M1ckeysofine/portfolio/notes/Mick Resume FAQ.md

 ---

-## How does Mick Cecil engage with the broader security community?
+## How does Mick C engage with the broader security community?
 Mick actively **shares projects, research, and insights** on his website.
 He also:
 - Encourages **collaboration and discussions** on offensive security, hardware hacking, and security leadership.
 - Won the **SANS Holiday Hack Challenge**, demonstrating expertise in **exploit development and adversary simulation**.